Smt. Kavita Pant Vs State of Uttarakhand

 @JUDGMENTTAG-ORDER

-counsel for the UPNL - Mr. Neeraj Garg says that they are governed by Order dated 21.07.2014 by which such benefits are not given to a
+2. The Uttarakhand Power Corporation has filed its counter affidavit in this case, wherein the stand of the Power Corporation is that the salary cannot be given to the petitioner, since the bills have not been forwarded by the outsourcing agency UPNL to it.
+On the other hand, learned counsel for the UPNL - Mr. Neeraj Garg says that they are governed by Order dated 21.07.2014 by which such benefits are not given to a contractual employee.

-4. Apart from the above, learned counsel for the petitioner has also relied upon Section 3(o) of the Maternity Benefit Act in which definition of
+4. Apart from the above, learned counsel for the petitioner has also relied upon Section 3(o) of the Maternity Benefit Act in which definition of ''woman'' has been defined, which reads as under:-

-3. Definitions (o) ""woman"" means employed, whether directly or through any agency, for wages in any establishment.
+"3.
+Definitions (o) "woman" means employed, whether directly or through any agency, for wages in any establishment."

 (Emphasis supplied)

-5. He further draw the attention of this Court to Section 3(e) of the Act in which definition of ''establishment'' has been mentioned, which reads as
+5. He further draw the attention of this Court to Section 3(e) of the Act in which definition of ''establishment'' has been mentioned, which reads as under:-

-establishment"" means �
+""establishment" means �

 (i) a factory;